UBCMA Membership Portal

 Last year, the first MVP of the membership portal drove ~$5700 in revenues and facilitated >400 event signups.
 Now, with a more scalable and robust tech stack with fine tuned user experiences, we aim to exceed these numbers by over 50%.

-Product covers both UI/UX design and system design.
-When it came to UI/UX design, I designed the intiial app prototypes on Figma based off a simple design system with button styles, colors, and layouts for auth flows and primary route pages.
+When it came to UI/UX design, I designed the intial app prototypes on Figma based off a simple design system with button styles, colors, and layouts for auth flows and primary route pages.
 Given the brief time frame that we had to launch, planning our database structure and endpoints was a greater priority.

 The initial scope of the app stretched to events, registrations, memberships, and transactions.
 Users signed up to purchase membership, which gave them the ability to register and pay for exclusive events.
 From there, I organized these tables into an entity-relationship diagram to document relational logic and sanity-check the scope with my team.